 I found this Star Wars schematic fabric on Joann’s a year or so ago, and have been waiting for the perfect project to use it for.
 I’m not sure if they have it anymore – I couldn’t find it on their website.
-But they do have a lot of other neat fabric.
+But you can find plenty of Star Wars fabric on Amazon.

 You need 3 rectangles for this project, plus some ribbon or bias tape for the tie.